braintree/braintree_android/v5_MIGRATION_GUIDE.md

 +       // can initialize the GooglePayClient outside of onCreate if desired
 -       initializeGooglePayClient()

++       // GooglePayLauncher must be initialized in onCreate
 +       googlePayLauncher = GooglePayLauncher(this) { paymentAuthResult ->
 +            googlePayClient.tokenize(paymentAuthResult) { googlePayResult ->
 +               when (googlePayResult) {